Safatreza/Wildlife-Movement-Profiler/Wildlife-Movement-Profiler-main/Wildlife-Movement-Profiler-main/usage_and_comments.md

 **Dummy mode** allows you to demo and visualize the dashboard and analytics features without running any backend or installing Python.
 This is ideal for quick demos, development, or sharing the project with others.

 **Steps:**
+1. Use the quick launch command above, or
-1. Locate the file:
+2. Locate the file:
    - `Wildlife-Movement-Profiler-main/Wildlife-Movement-Profiler-main/dummy_dashboard.html`
-2. Double-click or right-click and open it in any modern web browser (Chrome, Firefox, Edge, etc.).
+   and open it in any modern web browser.
 3. Explore the interactive map, charts, and controls.
 All data and logic are embedded in the HTML file—no backend or server is needed.

 **What to expect:**